Sompting Abbotts Preparatory School: School history

 The school was founded following World War I by the Rutherford family in 1921.
 Mr. A.C.
 Rutherford opened Sompting Abbotts House as a boys' boarding school in 1921, which lasted until the outbreak of World War II in 1939, when it was temporary closed.
 The school was evacuated to Cabalva Hall, Wales, and the Army took control of the house and grounds.

 The Sinclair family acquired the premises in 1946, following the war, and reopened it as a boy's boarding school, though it had become dilapidated in the interim.
 The headmaster, Nigel Sinclair, later wrote "It was a depressing sight.
 All the playing fields and lawns were an unrecognisable overgrown jungle of grass and bushes," adding that most windows had been broken."
 In 2018, a wartime letter to a past pupil, dated 1939, was discovered under the floorboards of a dormitory.
 The school traced its original owner to Australia.

 Over the years, the school has evolved.
 It became co-educational in 1998 and closed its boarding facilities in 2008.
-In total, it has had six headmasters: John Hammond, George Rutherford, Nigel Sinclair, Richard Johnson and Timothy Sinclair.
-The current head is Stuart Douch.
+In total, it has had seven headmasters: John Hammond, George Rutherford, Nigel Sinclair, Richard Johnson ,Timothy Sinclair. and Stuart Douch.
+The current head is Chris Gunn.

 Curriculum

-The school offers a curriculum that includes IT, coding and computing, art, PE, music and drama.
-It prepares children for the Common Entrance Examination (CEE) and other scholarship examinations to public senior schools.
-As of 2017 it cites a 100% success rate in the CEE since 2008 and 95% success rate for all pupils entered for a scholarship since 2008.
-The school is not a designated feeder school to any specific senior school.
-Destination senior schools to which pupils have gained scholarships, exhibitions and awards since 2007 include Lancing College, Brighton College, Hurstpierpoint College, Seaford College, Sherborne, Worth, Dulwich College, Farlington, Burgess Hill Girls and Towers Convent School.
+The school offers a curriculum that prepares children for the Common Entrance Examination (CEE) and other scholarship examinations to public senior schools.